LouieOHagan/Simple-Weather-Website/README.md

             - [#60a3bc](https://www.color-hex.com/color/00a8ec) (Slightly desaturated blue): "Blue is the colour of the mind and is essentially soothing; it affects us mentally, rather than the physical reaction we have to red.
 Strong blues will stimulate clear thought and lighter, soft blues will calm the mind and aid concentration.
 Consequently it is serene and mentally calming.
 It is the colour of clear communication."
-        - [Sessions EDU](https://www.sessions.edu/color-calculator/): After determing that #bc7860 would be the primary colour after extracting it from the image used, Sessions EDU was used to find the best colour that complimented #bc7860, which in this case was #60a3bc.
+        - [Sessions EDU](https://www.sessions.edu/color-calculator/): After determining that #bc7860 would be the primary colour after extracting it from the image used, Sessions EDU was used to find the best colour that complimented #bc7860, which in this case was #60a3bc.
 Sessions EDU was also used to determine what colour was monochromatic to #60a3bc so that it could be used on any elements such as buttons when a user hovered over them, which in this case was #3284a2 (a dark moderate blue.).
             - #bc7860 Complimentary colour - [Here](https://github.com/LouieOHagan/Simple-Weather-Website/blob/master/readMe-assets/Colour-Scheme-Complimentary.png)
-            - $60a3bc Monochromatic colour - [Here](https://github.com/LouieOHagan/Simple-Weather-Website/blob/master/readMe-assets/Blue-Monochromatic-Colour.png)
+            - #60a3bc Monochromatic colour - [Here](https://github.com/LouieOHagan/Simple-Weather-Website/blob/master/readMe-assets/Blue-Monochromatic-Colour.png)

     - #### Typography
         - The Raleway font is the primary font used throughout the whole website with Sans Serif as the backup font in case for any reason the font isn't being imported into the